 Why Choose Angiography at HMC?

-- Utilization of modern methods for instrumental research to determine health status of blood vessels of the heart, lungs, brain, abdominal organs, and limbs
+- Utilization of modern methods for instrumental research to determine the health status of blood vessels of the heart, lungs, brain, abdominal organs, and limbs

 - Highly sensitive digital devices are used to achieve high-quality images of blood vessels using low doses of ionizing radiation